tholden/dynareOBC/README.md

 Requirements (to be installed and added to your Matlab path):
  * Matlab version R2013a or later, or a fully compatible clone.
 Note that while DynareOBC should work on all platforms, it has been most heavily tested on 64-bit Windows, so if possible we suggest you use this platform.
- * The MATLAB Optimization toolbox, or an alternative non-linear minimisation routine.
-(To use an alternative routine, you must set dynareOBC.FMinFunctor.)
+ * The MATLAB Optimization toolbox, or an alternative non-linear minimisation routine, unless the `NoStatisticalCubature` option is set.
+(To use an alternative routine, you must set `dynareOBC.FMinFunctor`.)
  * dynare, version 4.4 or later, from: http://www.dynare.org/download/dynare-stable

 Recommended additional installations: